 What is a product portfolio strategy?

-A product portfolio strategy is what business leaders use to guide their new product development decision-making, and how they optimize existing product lines for the strongest market growth.
+A product portfolio strategy is the approach/plan business leaders use to maximize their products' profitability and market share.

 Back to Table of Contents